 Think about the last time you saw a spark jump from your fingertip to a doorknob on a dry winter day.
 That tiny zap is a miniature example of ionization in action.
-The friction between your shoes and the carpet built up an electrical charge, and when that charge became strong enough, it ripped electrons away from the air molecules near the doorknob, creating a pathway for the electricity to flow.
+Still, the friction between your shoes and the carpet built up an electrical charge, and when that charge became strong enough, it ripped electrons away from the air molecules near the doorknob, creating a pathway for the electricity to flow.
 But ionization is much more than just static electricity; it's a fundamental process that underpins everything from the formation of stars to the operation of advanced medical devices.

 Main Subheading: Understanding Ionization